Incoma/Incoma/README.md

 Incoma
 ======

+Last versión: Incoma Akiba Edition.
+Released on 10th of March of 2014.

 Incoma is a free software debate platform whose aim is to facilitate conversations between thousands of people simultaneously, to allow the construction of a real global collective intelligence.

-The default index.php version is the PHP/MySQL version of Incoma which uses the MySQL database to store the conversations.
-A local version without PHP/MySQL can be executed loading index-local.html without no installation.

 Try Incoma in its main page: [incoma.org] [1]